yapjoonsiong/tp/docs/UserGuide.md

 ### Switching semesters : `switch <semester index>`

-Switches the currently accessed semester to the corresponding input index. (refer to `list semesters` for the index)
+Switches the currently accessed semester to the corresponding input index. (refer to `list semesters` for the index).
+The currently accessed semester on start up is your last accessed semester from any previous use.

 Examples: